vatpac-technology/sops/docs/aerodromes/procedural/Albury.md

 ## Surveillance
 Surveillance coverage can be expected to be available at all levels in the AY CTR.
 Although AY ADC is **not permitted** to use surveillance for separation, ELW(BLA) may assist by establishing surveillance separation standards via coordination

+## Local Lateral Separation Points
+Due to the convergence of inbound/outbound air routes approaching AY, the [geographic feature separation standard](../../separation-standards/visual.md#geographic-features) may be useful to efficiently process opposite direction aircraft from the north or south.

+The **Hume Highway** is a good reference for this standard.

+!!! phraseology
+    *XEB is inbound to YMAY from the north and has reported visual.
+They are vertically separated from an outbound aircraft departing YMAY to the northeast.*
+    **AY ADC:** "XEB, track to remain at least 1nm west of the Hume Highway, report established"
+    **XEB:** "Track to remain at least 1nm west of the Hume Highway, XEB"

+    **XEB:** "XEB, established 1nm west of the Hume Highway"
+    *XEB is now laterally separated from aircraft over east of the highway*
+    **AY ADC:** "XEB, requirement to remain at least 1nm west of the highway, cleared visual approach"
+    **XEB:** "Remain at least 1nm west of the highway, cleared visual approach, XEB"

 ## Coordination
 ### Departures
 A 'Next' call is made for all aircraft entering ELW(BLA) CTA when they are next to depart.
 AY ADC must inform ELW(BLA) if the aircraft does not depart within **2 minutes** of the next call.